 Alaska’s offshore waters and onshore prospects hold the potential to fuel the state’s economy for decades and to play a key role in ensuring America has the energy it needs until alternative sources become available on a large scale.

 Facts & Economic Impact

-- Alaska's oil and gas industry has produced more than 17 billion barrels of oil and 6 billion cubic feet of natural gas, accounting for an average of 20 percent of the entire nation's domestic production (1980 - 2000).
-Currently, Alaska accounts for approximately 10% of U.S. production.
-(Alaska Department of Natural Resources)
+- Alaska's oil and gas industry has produced more than 17 billion barrels of oil and six billion cubic feet of natural gas, accounting for an average of 20 percent of the entire nation's domestic production (1980 - 2000).
+Currently, Alaska accounts for approximately seven percent of U.S. production.
+(Alaska Department of Natural Resources, 12/2014)

-- The oil industry continues to be the largest source of unrestricted revenue to the state, accounting for approximately 93 percent, or $8.86 billion, of all unrestricted state revenue in FY 2012.
-Unrestricted general fund revenues from the oil and gas industry in FY 2013 is expected to reach $6.9 billion and $6.4 billion in FY 2014.
-(Alaska Department of Revenue)
+- The oil industry continues to be the largest source of unrestricted revenue to the state, accounting for approximately 88 percent, or $4.8 billion, of all unrestricted state revenue ($5.4 billion) in FY 2014.
+Based on lower oilprice forecasts, the state expects unrestricted revenue of $2.6 billion and $2.2 billion for FY 2015 and FY 2016, respectively.
+(Alaska Department of Revenue, 12/2014)

 - Development of Alaska’s OCS resources would result in a total of $145 billion in new payroll through the year 2057, including $63 billion to employees in Alaska and $82 billion to employees in the Lower 48.
 (University of Alaska Institute of Social and Economic Research)